All Episodes

 This is Mayor Doomberg in New York is at the United Nations during a General Assembly summit on non-communicable diseases.

-So the mayor of New York is at a summit at the U.N. on noncommunicable diseases, which is a discussion that included diet and eating habits.
+So the mayor of New York is at a summit at the UN on non-communicable diseases, which is a discussion that included diet and eating habits.

 And this is what he said.

-Governments at all levels must make healthy solutions the default social option.
+To halt the worldwide epidemic of non-communicable diseases, governments at all levels must make healthy solutions the default social option.

-That is ultimately government's highest duty.
+That is, ultimately, government's highest duty.

 Diet.